How was the 4Cs formed?

 In 1911, the last loaded working boat (The Gem) passed onto the Stroudwater Canal, then onwards to the Thames and Severn Canal.
 This was the through route from the River Severn and Stroud to the Thames.
 The 36 mile waterway was completed in the late 18th century but was abandoned in 1954.
 Fortunately for all who support the restoration of this once vital link, work is now progressing and the waterway once again has a bright future.

 For 2013 an ambitious plan was hatched to consist of no less than three interlinking cruises.
 Part 1 was to the River Weaver in Cheshire.
 Part 2 was to attend the Inland Waterways Association Festival in Watford, and Part 3 was to cruise the Tidal Thames, visiting the Thames Barrier and then inbound via London’s Tideway to Teddington.
 An extension to this section was to cruise again onwards up the Thames to Inglesham.

 When the Thames & Severn Canal is restored to through navigation, this may become a familiar sight:

-COTSWOLDS CANAL CRUISING CLUB CONSTITUTION
+COTSWOLDS CANAL CRUISING CLUB CONSTITUTION (Revised 2015)

-2. The aims of The Club shall be:
+- The aims of The Club shall be:

 - To stimulate interest in and promote the restoration of the Cotswold Canals and other canal restoration schemes country wide.

 - To provide assistance to other waterways users.

 - To have at least one major cruise and one or two shorter cruises per year.

-3. The Club shall be affiliated to:
+- The Club shall be affiliated to:

 [a] The Cotswold Canals Trust, which will administer the financial affairs of the Club.